 - Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-- Vanilla - There are very few ingredients in this recipe, so I recommend using pure vanilla extract.
+- Vanilla - This recipe has few ingredients, so I recommend using pure vanilla extract.
 You can taste the difference, and imitation vanilla leaves an off-taste in this recipe.

 - Egg - I use a large egg.
 Room temperature is best for a fluffy muffin texture.

-Note my DIY Gluten Free Flour Blend works really well in all of my mug cake recipes too.
+- If you are gum-free, use my DIY Gluten Free Flour Blend.
+It works in my mug cake recipes.
 It is gum-free, and I think the texture of my mug cakes is even better with my blend.

 How to make a gluten free blueberry mug muffin: